Sim-to-Lab-to-Real: Safe Reinforcement Learning with Shielding and Generalization Guarantees: Related Work

 \section{Related Work}

 \paragraph{Safe Exploration} Ensuring safety during training has long been a problem in the reinforcement learning community.
 On one hand, the RL agent usually needs to experience failure in order to learn to be safe.
 On the other hand, being too conservative hinders exploring the state/action space sufficiently.
 Constrained MDP (CMDP) is a frequently used framework in safe exploration to satisfy constraints by changing the optimization objective to include some forms of risk \citep{garcia2015survey}.
 CMDP faces two main challenges: how to incorporate the safety constraints in RL algorithms and how to efficiently solve the constrained optimization problem. \citet{chow2017riskconstrained} use Lagrangian methods to transform the constrained optimization into an unconstrained one over the primal variable (policy) and the dual variable (penalty coefficient).
-A recent line of works building on reachability analysis argues that optimizing the sum of rewards and penalties is not an accurate encoding of safety \citep{fisac2019bridging, hsu2021safety}.
-Instead, they propose to use RL to find a \textit{value function}, which is an approximate solution of a Hamilton-Jacobi partial differential equation \citep{bansal2017hamilton, fisac2015reach}. \citet{hsu2021safety} shows that reachability-based RL has fewer safety violations during deployment compared to standard RL.
+A recent line of works building on reachability analysis argues that optimizing the sum of rewards and penalties is not an accurate encoding of safety \citep{ hsu2021safety}.
+Instead, they encode the safety specification of dynamical systems by finding the optimal safety value function, which is a solution to a Hamilton-Jacobi-Bellman/Isaacs variational inequality \citep{bansal2017hamilton, fisac2015reach}.
+With this safety value function, they apply a least-restrictive control law to shield any performance-oriented policy by overriding with an optimal safe action only when the agent is at states with critically low safety values \cite{fisac2019AGS, leung2020infusing}. \citet{cheng2019e2e} propose a similar shielding framework, utilizing the related control barrier function (CBF) concept.
+If the system dynamics are control-affine and a CBF is available, a smooth safety override can be computed efficiently by solving a quadratic program with a linear CBF constraint.
+However, these methods all assume that the dynamics and the environment are at least approximately known.
+Moreover, they also require that the reachability value function or CBF is available before the learning starts, which is non-trivial for high-dimensional dynamics and/or unknown environments.